-The Maine thirty (30) day lease termination letter, according to Title 14 §6002, is used by a landlord to inform a month-to-month or “at-will” tenant of the landlord’s intention to terminate the lease agreement.
-The notice provides the tenant with thirty (30) days to vacate the rental unit.
+The Maine thirty (30) day notice to quit is used by a landlord to inform a month-to-month tenant (or “at-will tenant”) of the landlord’s intention to terminate the rental agreement without cause.
+The notice to quit may also be used by the tenant to terminate their tenancy.
+Upon service of the notice by either party, the tenant will have a thirty (30) days to vacate the rental unit and remove their personal property.
 Failure of the tenant to move out within thirty (30) days provides the landlord with the right to file an eviction lawsuit (otherwise known as a “forcible entry and detainer complaint”).
-Download the thirty day notice here (link opens in a new tab/window).
-How to Write Step 1 – Enter the current date in
+Laws – §

 How to Evict a Tenant (Process)

 Evictions in Maine are governed by State law and the tenant’s written lease agreement.
 When the tenancy is not detailed in a written lease, or if there is a written lease which does not explicitly outline the termination and notice procedures for evictions, the landlord must reference Title 14 of the Maine Revised Statutes when determining the proper eviction procedures.